Humans have always been fascinated by tall structures, and in this post, you’ll discover the complete history of the tallest buildings in the world.

 The Chrysler Building in New York City was an active participant in the “race to the sky” which erupted in the 1920s in the United States.
 It ended up winning, but only briefly because it was surpassed the following year after merely 11 months.

 The Chrysler Building remains one of the most iconic skyscrapers ever constructed and keeps on defining the New York Skyline.
-It also remains the tallest brick building in the world with a steel framework up until today.
+This early skyscraper also remains the tallest brick building in the world with a steel framework up until today.

 4. Empire State Building